Tangent Space Excitation Ansatz for Quantum Circuits: Further applications

 \section{Further applications}

 To further demonstrate the usefulness of our ansatz and potential quantum advantage, we now consider applications of the excitation ansatz to systems and physical observables that are challenging for classical methods.
 Note that, in these systems, due to symmetry reason, it is not easy to keep translation symmetry explicit.
-We will demonstrate that in these cases, the tangent space excitation can be easily adapted and is as useful as in the translationally invariant case.
+We will show that in these cases, the tangent space excitation can be easily adapted and is as useful as in the translationally invariant case.

 The first application is the spin-$1/2$ kagome Heisenberg antiferromagnet (KHA), which is known to host a quantum spin liquid ground state with the precise nature under intense debate~\cite{He2017,Liao2017,Mei2017}.
 One potential way of resolving the spin liquid nature is to consider the excitation spectrum~\cite{He2017}.
-The Hamiltonian of this system is given by $H_{\mathrm{KHA}}=\sum_{\langle i,j \rangle} X_iX_j + Y_iY_j + Z_iZ_j$, where the sum runs over all nearest-neighbor pairs on the kagome lattice, with periodic boundary conditions in both directions imposed.
+The Hamiltonian of this system is given by $H_{\mathrm{KHA}}=\sum_{\langle i,j \rangle} X_iX_j + Y_iY_j + Z_iZ_j$, where the sum runs over all nearest-neighbor pairs on the kagome lattice, with PBC in both directions imposed.
 See the SM for illustration of the cluster and boundary condition used in this work.

 The KAH model has a global $\mathrm{SU}(2)$ spin rotation symmetry, and the ground state on finite torus is known to be in the spin singlet sector~\cite{Lauchli2019}.
-Early studies~\cite{Kattemolle2022,Bosse2022} suggest a HVA ansatz for the ground state of this model, with a Heisenberg gate $U(\beta)$ acting on each of the nearest-neighbor bonds on the lattice.
-Here $U(\beta)$ is defined as the time evolution with a single bond: $U(\beta) = \mathrm{exp}\big(-\text{i}\beta/2 (X_iX_j+Y_iY_j+Z_iZ_j)\big )$ for a nearest-neighbor bond connecting site $i$ and $j$.
+Early studies~\cite{Kattemolle2022,Bosse2022} suggest a HVA for the ground state of this model, with a Heisenberg gate $U(\beta)$ acting on each of the nearest-neighbor bonds on the lattice.
+Here $U(\beta) = \mathrm{exp}\big(-\text{i}\beta/2 (X_iX_j+Y_iY_j+Z_iZ_j)\big )$ for a bond connecting site $i$ and $j$.
 Notice that, the ground state of a single nearest-neighbor term is the singlet state $|\Psi^-\rangle = (|01\rangle - |10\rangle)/\sqrt{2}$.
 To ensure the variational state is a global spin singlet, in our simulations, we use a valence bond covering of the lattice as the initial state, where each valence bond represents a spin singlet.
-In addition, we take each $\beta$ in the gate independent of each other, and refer to the SM for further details of the variational ground state simulation.
+In addition, we take each $\beta$ being independent, and refer to the SM for further details of the variational ground state simulation.